kwabenasapong/kwabenasapong/README.md

 Hi 👋 My name is Kwabena Boadi Sapong
 =====================================

-Electrical Engineer and Full-Stack Web/Software Developer
+Electrical Engineer and Full-Stack Software Engineer
 ---------------------------------------------------------

 \+ 10+ years in the engineering field across a wide variety of disciplines in Electrical and Electronic Engineering.